 Due to the parcel location outside of the GSA boundary, a parcel specific recharge calculation was prepared.
 In calculating the recharge for the 16.9-acre parcel, the analysis included a conservative approach that removed 6.4-acres of the hillside portion of the site due to steep slopes.
 In areas where slopes exceeded 30%, rainfall predominantly runs off the natural grade and is not able to percolate into the groundwater aquifer.
 Portions of the subject parcel that includes slopes less than 30% is approximately 10.5-acres.
 This acreage was used as the recharge area.
 The groundwater recharge was estimated by reviewing the soil properties and geological materials present and their ability to percolate groundwater to the saturated zone of the aquifer.
 Sonoma Volcanics are the primary water bearing geological formation the in the location of the parcel.
-The WAA estimated that 14% of the average rainfall that occurs within the watershed is estimated to be able to deep percolate as groundwater recharge.
-The analysis used the PRISM data aggregated from 29 years of recorded data.
-The average annual rainfall collected over this time period is reported to be 38.3-inches per year.
-After conservatively removing the portions of the parcel with 30% or greater slope, the estimated parcel specific recharge rate is 5.4 af/yr, which is above the proposed groundwater use of 3.0 af/yr.
+The WAA estimated that 16% of the average rainfall that occurs within the watershed is estimated to be able to deep percolate as groundwater recharge.
+The analysis used the PRISM data aggregated from a 10-year average for precipitation in Napa County between water year 2011-12 and water year 2020-21.
+The average annual rainfall collected over this time period is reported to be 32.3-inches per year.
+After conservatively removing the portions of the parcel with 30% or greater slope, the estimated parcel specific recharge rate is 4.5 af/yr, which is above the proposed groundwater use of 3.0 af/yr.
 The proposed water use would not impact groundwater availability.